 We implemented all methods with \texttt{JAX} \citep{bradbury18jax}, a \texttt{Python} package which facilitates automatic differentiation and obviates the need for manual derivations of derivatives for gradient-based methods.
-The code is compiled, but all wall-clock time measurements exclude compilation time.
 We ran our experiments in containers to ensure reproducibility.
-Each container was assigned with two virtual cores and sufficient memory.
+Each container was assigned two virtual cores and sufficient memory.
 The workload was run on AMD EPYC 9474F 3.6 GHz processors.
 Code is available at \url{https://github.com/weiyaw/epel}.